byzeagle/bash_personal/README.md

 I don't know if it is possible to fix the issue.
 A script is possible where UDP hole punching is used for a real P2P communication.

-Benefit being truly P2P is that it is a lot harder to trace the communication for a 3rd party.
+The benefit of being truly P2P is that it is a lot harder to trace the communication for a 3rd party.

 I would like to hear your opinions about how communcation could be accomplised that does not lag by means of command line utilities.